15Max/LatentDirichletAllocation/README.md

 The choice of this dataset is influenced by the computational resources available, as both data preprocessing and model training were performed on a NVIDIA GeForce RTX 4060 Laptop GPU.

 The primary objective of this project is to identify latent topics in these news articles through topic modeling.
-To achieve this, we employ LDA, a classical technique in Natural Language Processing (NLP), alongside ProdLDA, an advanced variation of LDA that leverages the product of experts to enhance the interpretability of the extracted topics.
+To achieve this, we employ LDA, a classical technique in Natural Language Processing (NLP), alongside ProdLDA, an advanced variant of LDA.

 Once the topic distributions are computed, they will be visualized and analyzed to gain insights into the main themes present in the dataset.
 ## Project structure